 I also had issue when the narration would suddenly jump to Horse’s perspective.
 I get why the author did this.
 For instance the first 35% of the book is first-person narrated by Marie and I almost gave up on the book because Horse was closed off to me as a reader and I didn’t get why he treated Marie as he had.
 Just at this point the author switched to Horse’s third person narration and suddenly I understood him.
 As a reader I needed this so I didn’t stop reading but it happened too infrequently and was too abrupt which lead to a slightly disjointed read in my opinion.

 Brianna: While I did like the multiple POV narration I have to agree with you here.
 Horse’s POV narration was sporadic but at least the POV’s were labeled.

 I’m ashamed to admit that I creamed my pants right then and there.

 “You fuck with us, we will fuck you back.
 Harder.
 Always.”

 “Next time you want to play with your pretty pink toy, you do it while I’m watching.
 If you’re a good girl, I’ll let you wear the tee.
 Got it?”

 J9: White trash romances are rare and this one is told with plenty of realism, sex and plot to make it a recommend, though with the caveat that its got a male-dominated romance and a high level of violence throughout.
 This is set up as book one in the Reapers MC series; will you read the next?

 Brianna: I’m ready for more!
-You can tell how much I like a book based on how long it takes me to read it.
-I read Reaper’s Property within 24 hours.
+You can tell how much I like a book based on how long it takes me to read it, and I read Reaper’s Property in less than 24 hours.
 I got sucked right into the Reaper’s world and nothing else mattered.
 I read online that the next book would release “mid-late spring” and that the author had started on one couple’s book but that for continuity purposes their story would have to come later.
 But we’ll set the record straight with Joanna Wylde in our interview with her that will post later on today.